pengyang0106/austin/README.md

 ## Setup
-We expect an appliance image and 255GB  blank disk image to be deployed in your storage account.
+- We expect an appliance image and a 255GB blank disk image to be deployed in your storage account.
 The `esg_image_name` variable should match your filename.
 If you have a newer version that changes the size of the disk, make sure to update the template.
+- We expect the shared resoruces template to be uploaded in your storage account as a blob under `https://${storageAccountName}.blob.core.windows.net/esg1/templates/shared-resources.json`

 We expect privateIp.sh to be deployed to your storage account's blob storage under /scripts/ ... this is run by the Microsoft ARM External Script Extension after VM provisioning.